slowphil/texmacs-win-builder/README.md

 - No need to wait for the next official release of TeXmacs to test novelties and enjoy the bugfixes.

-- A spell checker is bundled with TeXmacs (additional dictionaries require manual install, though).
+- This version of TeXmacs is packed with the Hunspell spell checker.
+Hunspell is OpenOffice/LibreOffice's spellchecker, more actively developped than Aspell that ships with the official TeXmacs for windows.
+Also, for sake of not bloating the package, we pack far fewer dictionaries but additional ones can be manually installed.

-- This version of TeXmacs can be used as an "equation editor" for Inkscape and LibreOffice
+- This version of TeXmacs packs several custom plugins:
+  - a plugin allowing to use TeXmacs as a fully graphical "equation editor" for Inkscape and LibreOffice
+  - [outline plugin](https://github.com/texmacs/tm-forge/tree/main/miscellanea/outline), to reorganize large documents in a structured manner.
+  - [komment plugin](https://github.com/texmacs/tm-forge/tree/main/miscellanea/komments): tools for handling proposed text changes in (offline) collaborative editing

 - This building environment and the dependencies are always created fully up-to-date.